Vocalists, Narrators, and Actors

 PDF includes a full score and individual parts for each player, formatted for page turns.
 Available in other keys upon request.

-Duos with Voice
+Duos & Trios with Voice

 Hombres Necios for high voice and clarinet (2023)